-If a catastrophic flood destroys or damages your vehicle it’s important to know and understand how your auto insurance policy may or may not help.
-Most people don’t know that your auto insurance can help you if your vehicle sustains damage due to a flood- as long as you’ve got the right coverage.
+If a catastrophic flood destroys or damages your vehicle, it’s important to know and understand how your auto insurance policy may or may not help.
+Most people don’t know that your auto insurance can help you if your vehicle sustains damage from a flood- as long as you’ve got the right coverage.

 Know What Type of Auto Coverage You Have

 In the state of Texas, drivers are required to have a basic auto insurance policy with a minimum coverage of $30,000 per injured person and at least $60,000 per accident.
 In addition, Texas drivers must carry coverage for property damage for at least $25,000.
 Why is this important?
 Because basic car insurance policies don’t come with comprehensive coverage, which is an optional add-on to your auto insurance policy that covers you if your vehicle is damaged in a flood.